 Compensation for broken arm scarring

 If you have suffered depression or other mental illness after being left scarred, then you deserve to be compensated.
-Whether you are 100% sure of who was to blame for your accident or you need some advice, you can get in touch with Accident Advice Helpline by calling our freephone helpline on 0800 689 0500 (or 0333 500 0993 from a mobile) to find out if you’re eligible to make a 100% no-win, no-fee claim for personal injury compensation today.
+Whether you are 100% sure of who was to blame for your accident or you need some advice, you can get in touch with Accident Advice Helpline by calling our freephone helpline on 0800 689 5659 to find out if you’re eligible to make a no win no fee claim for personal injury compensation today.